GianlucaChiarani/AutoFilter/README.md

 # AutoFilter
-An easy-to-use jQuery plugin that allows to filter any HTML element by tags or an input value.
+An easy-to-use jQuery plugin that allows you to filter any HTML element by tags or an input value.

 DEMO 1: [Filter by tag](https://codepen.io/GianlucaChiarani/pen/OJWYByX) - DEMO 2: [Filter by input](https://codepen.io/GianlucaChiarani/pen/ExZzMYx)